avthart/spring-boot-axon-sample/README.md

 Introduction
 ============
-This is a sample application to demonstrate Spring Boot and Axon Framework (using Java Config).
+This is a sample application to demonstrate Spring Boot and Axon Framework.

+The Todo application makes use of the following design patterns:
+- Domain Driven Design
+- CQRS
+- Event Sourcing
+- Task based User Interface

 Building
 ========